dhoerl/PhotoScrollerNetwork/README.txt

 - when web data appears, first get the header, then allocate the full file needed to hold the image

-- as data arrives, the jpeg decoder supplies lines of decoded image using the file scratch space area, and from there are mapped appropriately to the real image area on file
+- as data arrives, the jpeg decoder:

-- when the very last chunk of data arrives, the final few scan lines are processed, and the operation completes - a process taking only a few milliseconds.
+  * writes lines of decoded image into a file
+  * it write compressed lines into the other zoomable levels
+  * when it gets a set of lines modulo the tile size, it processes one chunk of the image into tiles, ditto for the other zoomable levels
+  * when the final chunk of memory arrives from the network, virtually all of the image processing work is done, and the images can be rendered immediately

 Using an iPhone 4 running iOS 5, the sample images take around a second each to decode using CGContextDrawImage.
 But using incremental decoding, that time is spread out during the download (effectively loading the processor with work during a time it's normally idling), taking that final second of delay down to effectively 0 seconds.

-For this networked code, a time metric that measures the time from when the first image starts to decode til the last one finishes.
-This would seem to be the best possible metric as it more accurately represents the time from when the first image finishes downloading until the user gets control of the scrollview.
-On my iphone 4, the this delay is halved by the incremental decoder relative to the CGContextDrawImage based code.
-I would have thought it would be quicker, but there is a lot going on in this single core device.
-Bet it really hums on the iPhone 4S.
+For this networked code, a time metric that measures the time from when the first image starts to download til the last one finishes.